serverless-nextjs/serverless-next.js/packages/serverless-nextjs-component/README.md

 _How do I interact with other AWS Services within my app_?

 See `examples/dynamodb-crud` for an example Todo application that interacts with DynamoDB.

+_Should I use the [serverless-nextjs-plugin](https://github.com/danielcondemarin/serverless-nextjs-plugin/tree/master/packages/serverless-nextjs-plugin) or this component?_

+Users are enocouraged to use this component instead of the `serverless-nextjs-plugin`.
+This component was built and designed to fix issues the plugin has like the [CloudFormation resource limit](https://github.com/danielcondemarin/serverless-nextjs-plugin/issues/17).